renehernandez/obsidian-readwise/README.md

 ## Usage

 After installation, it will ask for an [API token](https://readwise.io/access_token).
-This is required in order to pull the highlights from Obsidian into your vault.
+This is required in order to pull the highlights from Readwise into your vault.

 **NOTE:** The token is stored at `.obsidian/secrets/readwise_token`.
 I'll recommend that you exclude the `secrets` folder from any backup process (e.g: Obsidian Sync, the Obsidian Git plugin).